What to do during wildfire smoke

 - Check your furnace filter regularly and replace it as needed.

-- If your house gets warm from the windows being closed, visit an air-conditioned public space with filtered air, such as malls, libraries, or recreation centers.
+- If your house gets warm from the windows being closed, visit an air-conditioned public space with filtered air, such as malls, libraries, or recreation centres.

 - Keep pets inside as much as possible and make sure they have plenty of water.
 Smoke can be harmful to them too!